Three Children

 This could include:

-• Information on a child’s diet, favourite foods any allergies or dietary restrictions.
+• Information on a child’s diet, including their favourite foods and any allergies or dietary restrictions.

-• Information about education and any additional needs, issues with attendance, etc. If this is not local to the foster carers home how will the child get to school?
+• Information about education and any additional needs or issues with attendance, etc. If this is not local to the foster carers home how will the child get to school?
 For example, will any transport be provided?
 Request the details in writing.

-• Information on any cultural or religious needs (e.g any specific dietary requirements, skincare or hair care, and does the child attend a place of worship, etc).
+• Information on any cultural or religious needs (e.g. any specific dietary requirements, skincare or hair care needs, and does the child attend a place of worship, etc).

 • Information on any known or suspected abuse including physical, sexual, emotional, neglect, domestic violence, sexual exploitation, exploitation by criminal gangs, or concerns about the influences of extremism that could lead to radicalization.

-• Family situation and proposed contact arrangements and role of the foster carer (e.g. are the family in support of the placement?
+• Family situation and proposed contact/ family time arrangements and role of the foster carer (e.g. are the family in support of their child coming to live with you?
 What is their proximity to the carers house?
 Are there any known risks or any actions to be taken?)
-Contact with extended family or significant others in the life of the child?
+What contact arrangements with extended family or significant others in the life of the child are there?

 • Will the child bring any pet with them and/or if the foster carer household includes a pet, does this pose any concerns for matching?

-Foster carers should not feel pressurised, and need to understand how their fostering service will undertake matching and the placements of children.
+Foster carers should not feel pressurised, and need to understand how their fostering service will undertake matching children to fostering households.

 The National Minimum Standards 2011 states: